 You will probably have noticed that all the key phrases above start with an action verb.
 Using that format consistently for all your bullet points will make it easy for your resume screener to quickly identify that you have the right PM skills.
 And if you make your resume screener's life easy they are definitely more likely to give you an interview!

-If you would like to see these different keywords in action you can sign up to our product manager resume and cover letter email course below.
-As part of the course, we analyze a resume which used that technique and got multiple interviews.
+If you would like to see these different keywords in action you can sign up to receive our sample product manager resume and checklist.

 If you have any questions about product management resumes don't hesitate to ask them below and our team will answer them.
 All questions are good questions so go ahead!